kephasitati/Portfolio-Template/_pages/repositories.md

 nav_order: 2
 ---

 **Health Prediction** [Code](https://github.com/galonpy/healthcare_example_notebook) Predicting healthcare status from prescription drug history!
-It can predict a text health status of a new patient.
+This causal inference model can predict a text health status of a new patient.
 This task was requested and reviewed by an insurance provider while I was at the University of Michigan.

 **youtube_llm** [Code](https://github.com/galonpy/youtube_llm) | [Article](https://medium.com/@gabrielalon257/youtube-filtering-capstone-67f755fb6dca) | [Video](https://drive.google.com/file/d/10EIKd1QhmoLsq2TeQgsYkP51RMODiRMc/view)
 Created a recommendation engine for browsing YouTube videos with LLMs.
 Made a PyTorch fine-tuned BERT, and leveraged the ChatGPT-API.
 Built using HuggingFace, AWS RDS, ETL, YouTube’s API, Docker, Json Data.
 Led a team of 4.
 Plays videos on a Streamlit website.